tlevine/interactive-data/readme.md

     * Ask one person for yes, one person for no and one person for neither
 * Flashy pseudo interactivity (1.5 minutes)
   * Show a few examples
 * I think interactivity is about finding your own stories.
-(2 minutes, that is, 40 seconds each)
+(3 minutes, that is, 1 minute each)
   * News apps
   * Static images that do this
   * ...